Prologue

 “But don’t worry, Bree.
 I’ve matured since then.”

 “God, I hope so.
 I take care of enough people at work.
 I don’t need to do it on my days off, too,” I tease, though I’m only half-joking.
-After years of administering to the sickest of sick children, holding a drunk girl’s hair back doesn’t bring out my sympathetic side.
+After years of administering to the sickest of sick children, holding back a drunk girl’s hair doesn’t bring out my sympathetic side.

-A gorgeous girl with a dark, shampoo-commercial-perfect mane notices us and calls out, “Hey Mindy!
-Come on over.”
+As soon as we walk in, a gorgeous girl with a dark, shampoo-commercial-perfect mane notices us and calls out, “Hey, Mindy!
+Over here!”

 Mindy grabs my hand and leads me to the table.
 She gives the girl a hug before introducing me by saying, “This is my friend, Bree.”